Artists

 Amie Knox

-As a filmmaker, Amie look for stories that interest her, are compelling and worth sharing.
+As a filmmaker, Amie looks for stories that interest her, are compelling and worth sharing.
 This has frequently resulted in films on artists, the subtle power of art, and the importance of creativity within us all.
+Find more of her work and other films she’s produced here.